rs0125/Oratio-Postscript/API_DOCUMENTATION.md

 #### `PUT /sessions/{session_id}/audio`

-Update audio data for an existing session.
+Update session by transcribing new audio data.

-**Description**: Replace the audio data for a session with new base64-encoded audio.
-Useful for correcting or updating audio recordings without creating new sessions.
+**Description**: Replace the session's speech content by transcribing new base64-encoded audio using OpenAI Whisper.
+The transcribed text is stored in the session, replacing any previous speech content.

 **Parameters**:
 - `session_id` (path, integer, required): ID of the session to update